matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 170) What is a Container Orchestration?
 Answer: Automated management of containerized apps, including tasks like deployment, scaling, Load Balancing and service discovery.
-Significance of Microservice Management: Deployment.
-Scaling.
-Service Discovery.
-Load Balancing.
+Significance of Microservice Management: Deployment, Scaling, Service Discovery, Load Balancing, Self-Healing, Rolling Updates.
-Self-Healing.
-Rolling Updates.
 Examples: Kubernetes, Docker Swarm, Amazon ECS.

 171) What is a Consistent Hashing?
 Answer: A type of hashing that minimizes the number of keys that must be remapped when the hash table changes.
-Used by LB to distribute traffic, it minimizes the number of requests that will be transferred to another server if the existing server goes down.
+Used by Load Balancer to distribute traffic, it minimizes the number of requests that will be transferred to another server if the existing server goes down.

 172) Concept of service mesh in microservice architecture?
 Answer: A service mesh is a network of proxies (sidecars) deployed alongside microservices to handle communication, monitoring, and security concerns.
 It acts as a control plane for managing traffic and enforcing policies.
 Improves communication, Load Balancing, routing and retries.
 Enhance observability, centralized logging, metrics collection, and tracing.
 Strengthens security with features like authentication, authorization and encryption.
-Benefits of service mesh: Traffic management: Load Balancing, circuit braking, routing.
-Observability.
-Security.
+Benefits of service mesh: Traffic management, Load Balancing, circuit braking, routing, Observability, Security.
 Resilience: Circuit Braking, Retries.
 Policy Enforcement.
 Tools Example: Istio.

 173) Concept of event-driven architecture in the context of microservices?